 Piero de la Francesca

 Morandi, Degas, Duccio,Dekooning

 Fra Angelica and more!

-This one day class will introduce and cultivate the perceptual tools of rapid visual summation and notation, both in terms of how to understand what you see and how to remake that into clear and intelligent graphic formats on paper.
-Working in very ordinary places in downtown Sedona we will focus on noticing how everyday architectural space is really extraordinary visually and then, with how to translate that awareness into drawing.
+On the second day of the course we will work with a live model to introduce and cultivate the perceptual tools of rapid visual summation and notation, both in terms of how to understand what you see and how to remake that into clear and intelligent graphic formats on paper.
+Working with a live model we learn to apply our studies of the masters to the life drawing and painting situation.
+Then we use that experience to further our composition work on the final day.

-Opportunities for dinner gatherings and ongoing discussion and critique are arranged on an ongoing basis giving this workshop a broad scope and richness.
+Opportunities for dinner gatherings and ongoing discussion and critique are arranged giving this workshop a broad scope and richness.

 Payment Options: Students may pay in full or choose the payment-plan option during registration.
 The payment plan requires a non-refundable $125 deposit with the non-refundable balance due 30 days before the first day of the workshop.